jbuitt/laravel-echo-client/README.md

   "tls": "[true|false]",
   "channel": "[channel]",
   "event": "[event]",
-  "pan_run": "[pan_run]"
+  "command": "[pan_run]",
+  "param": "[param]"
 }
 ```

 The variable `[host]` is the hostname of the server where Laravel Echo Server is running.
 The `[tls]` variable should usually be set to `true`, unless you're testing on a local server.
 The variables `[channel]` and `[event]` correspond to the public channel that you subscribe to and event that you wish to listen for.
-The `[pan_run]` variable is optional and specifies the path to a script or program that you'd like to run on event broadcast.
+The `[command]` and `[param]` variables are optional and specifies the path to a script or program that you'd like to run on event broadcast.
+The param is the event's parameter that you wish to pass to the command.
 The client automatically passes the name of the event to the supplied script or program.
+Please note that if you include the `command` key in your config file, you must also include `param` key.

 Once you have your config file ready, you can run the client using the following command: